sauliuz/boardjs/README.md

 ## Dashing App

-This project is NodeJS version of the [popular Dashing dashboard application](http://dashing.io/).
+Dashing App is a simplified NodeJS version of the [popular Dashing dashboard application](http://dashing.io/).
-The original port to JavaScript / NodeJS runtime was made in [dashing-js](https://github.com/fabiocaseri/dashing-js) (which is not maintained anymore).
+It builds on the original port [dashing-js](https://github.com/fabiocaseri/dashing-js) which is no longer maintained.

-The goal of this Dashing-app project is to keep the minimal, up to date version of the example dashboard.
+The goal of Dashing App project is to keep the minimal, up to date version of the example dashboard.
-It removes the complexity and unnecesary dependencies.
+It removes the complexity and unnecesary npm dependencies.

 ### How To Use

-In order to use Dashing-app dashboard, first clone this github repository.
+In order to use Dashing App dashboard, first clone this github repository.
 Next, install all npm dependencies.
-Then run the project.
+Run the project.

     git clone https://github.com/sauliuz/dashing-app.git
     npm install